nopSolutions/nopCommerce-Docs/en/developer/tutorials/instruction-on-how-to-start-developing-on-nopcommerce.md

     It is a validation library for .NET that uses a fluent interface and lambda expressions for building validation rules.
   * AutoMapper

-    AutoMapper is a simple library that helps us to transform one object type to another.
+    AutoMapper is a simple library that helps us to transform one object type into another.
 It is a convention-based object-to-object mapper that requires very little configuration.
   * ASP.NET Core internal dependency injection

     ASP IOC manages the dependencies between classes so that applications stay easy to change as they grow in size and complexity.
   * Linq2DB

     Linq2DB is an open-source ORM framework for .NET applications.
 It is a .NET Foundation project.
 It enables developers to work with data using objects of domain-specific classes without focusing on the underlying database tables and columns where this data is stored.
-So, it is the bridge between Business Layer and Data Layer.
+So, it is the bridge between the Business Layer and the Data Layer.
   * FluentMigrator

     Fluent Migrator is a migration framework for .NET.
-Migrations are a structured way to alter your database schema and are an alternative to creating lots of SQL scripts that have to be run manually by every developer involved.
+Migrations are a structured way to alter the database schema and are an alternative to creating lots of SQL scripts that have to be run manually by every developer involved.
 Migrations solve the problem of evolving a database schema for multiple databases (for example, the developer's local database, the test database, and the production database).
-Database schema changes are described in classes written in C# that can be checked into a version control system.
+Database schema changes are described in classes written in C# that can be checked in to a version control system.
 * Data Layer
   * Microsoft SQL Server

     SQL Server is Microsoft's full-featured relational database management system (RDBMS).
-  * MySQL Server
+  * MySQL

     MySQL is the world's most popular open-source database.
 With its proven performance, reliability, and ease of use, MySQL has become the leading database choice for web-based applications.
   * PostgreSQL